jdolny/Docs/docs/index.md

 If you have an existing database cluster with any of the above mentioned applications, you can use it.
 Otherwise, you can create a new server, either on your Application Server or a separate server.
 The database server should have a minimum of 8 GB ram.

-!!! info "A database that's run on a server that is separate from Theopenem is recommended"

 !!! danger "SQL Express is not supported."

 ## Client Requirements (Toec)